Dongli99/Cyclistic/README.md

 # Display distribution of empty value in cols with bar chart
 ```

-### Graphical Analysis
+### Geographical Analysis

-The project used graphical libraries to gain insights (see below).
+The project used geographical libraries to gain insights (see below).

 ## Processes